mfurkanayhan/senior-dotnet-developer-roadmap/07.Angular/app_module/README.md

 # AppModule

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This project is a basic Angular web application that demonstrates the use of components, directives, and event handling.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.

 ## Development server